savannstm/revolutionary-audio-player/README.md

 Path to the `rapidhash` headers can be passed as `-DRAPIDHASH_INCLUDE_DIRS`.

-For MinGW compatibility, you'll have to use `7.0.12` version of JUCE framework, as `8.0.0` deprecated MinGW support.
+For MinGW compatibility, you'll have to use `7.0.12` (but it has issues when building with C++23 standard) version of JUCE framework, as `8.0.0` deprecated MinGW support.

 `build.ps1` PowerShell script and `build.sh` Bash script are used to build the project to `build` directory.